How to Login after Disabling All Users in Windows?

 Have you ever been in a situation when you accidentally or curiously disabled all of the local user accounts and got locked out of your Windows PC?
-Now, you can turn ON your computer and stuck on login screen thinking how to login into Windows after disabling all users.
+Now, you can turn ON your computer and stuck on the login screen thinking about how to log in to Windows after disabling all users.
 But all you see is a message that says, “Your account has been disabled.
 Please see your system administrator.”

-There is nothing much a user can do in such situation but reinstall the Windows.
-Reinstalling the Windows comes at the cost of your valuable data.
-It will wipe all the documents and files stored in C drive (including Documents, Downloads, Desktop etc.) and you will have to reinstall all your programs.
-This can be huge and un-affordable loss depending upon the data you stored on your computer.
+There is nothing much a user can do in such a situation but reinstall the Windows.
+Reinstalling Windows comes at the cost of your valuable data.
+It will wipe all the documents and files stored in C drive (including Documents, Downloads, Desktop, etc.) and you will have to reinstall all your programs.
+This can be a huge and unaffordable loss depending upon the data you have stored on your computer.

-Regain Access or Login into Windows 10, 8 or 7 after Disabling All User Accounts
+Regain Access or Log in to Windows 10, 8, or 7 after Disabling All Users

 NOTE: This tutorial works only if the Hard disk or Windows drive is not encrypted.
 This method fails on encrypted hard disk drives.

-Now, after you have checked process in video, let’s check the steps in details.
-We will need Windows bootable USB or CD/DVD disk for regaining access to our locked out computer.
+Now, after you have checked the process in the video, let’s check the steps in detail.
+You will need a Windows bootable USB or CD/DVD to regain access to your locked-out computer.

 Step 1: Insert Bootable USB or CD/DVD and Boot from it

-In this tutorial we are using Windows 10 PC which have a standard user account HELLPC, builtin Administrator (disabled) and builtin Guest (disabled) accounts.
-User account HELLPC has been disabled manually.
+In this tutorial, we are using a Windows 10 PC that has a standard user account HELLPC, built-in Administrator (disabled), and built-in Guest (disabled) accounts.
+The user account HELLPC has been disabled manually.
 Now, all the user accounts on our test PC are disabled.
-When we try to login, we see following screen:
+When we try to log in, we see the following screen:

-Insert bootable Windows USB or CD/DVD disc into your PC and reboot the PC.
-Make sure you have set your PC to boot from USB or CD/DVD.
+Insert the bootable Windows USB or CD/DVD into your PC and reboot the PC.
+Make sure you have set your PC to boot from USB or CD/DVD respectively.
 On startup, press any key to start booting from bootable Windows USB or CD/DVD.

 SEE ALSO: How to Reduce Windows 10 Data Usage in 3 Quick Steps?